sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/budgets.markdown

 ## GPU nodes

-Use of the GPU nodes requires access to appropriate GPU resource budget (measured in GPU-hours rather than CPU hours) _and_ a budget of CPU resource.
-When resource is allocated to projects which need GPU resource, 128 core-hours of CPU budget should be allocated along with every 3 GPU-hours of GPU budget.
-This ensures GPU jobs are not rejected due to lack of resource to run the CPU (host) code which benefits from the GPU acceleration.
+Use of the GPU nodes requires access to appropriate GPU resource budget (measured in GPU-hours rather than CPU hours) _and_ at least 1 CPU hour; this CPU hour will not be consumed by jobs run in the gpu or gpu-devel partitions.